kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_processes.md

 #### Initializing a process
 Creating a process is all about imprinting a program in the RAM.
-So our fisrt objectie would be to allocate free memory in the RAM in order to store the : Process Structure, Process Trap frame, Process Stack and Process elf sections.
+So our fisrt objective would be to allocate free memory in the RAM in order to store the : Process Structure, Process Trap frame, Process Stack and Process elf sections.

 But there is already space for the Process structure in the Process_List Queue... so we just update one of the empty slots in this queue with the new proces information.